… And what boards can do in a world of exponentially greater levels of data security breaches.

 A Biting Reminder

 What this means for board directors is clear and present: a biting reminder that corporations, public or private, of any structure or legal domicile, are newly vulnerable.
-Herein, the seismic shifts created by the phenomena of the Panama Papers:
+Herein, the seismic shifts created by the phenomenon of the Panama Papers:

 We’re all acutely aware of the risk of cyber-attacks and the accompanying legal liability.
 The evolving meaning of “risk” post Panama Papers has changed.
-It is pulling the boardroom further out into the big debates on the global stage around corporate security and responsibility, the ability of governments to enforce the law and whether there’s a global pitchfork rebellion gaining momentum.
+It is pulling the boardroom further out into the big debates on the global stage around corporate security and responsibility, the ability of governments to enforce the law, and whether there’s a global pitchfork rebellion gaining momentum.

 Also different is the journalistic “architecture” that’s evolved to weave what’s found in these massive data leaks into highly impactful news narratives with legal, political, regulatory, social policy, and corporate angles.

 What’s New This Time

 The Panama Papers coverage was produced by a collaboration orchestrated by the Washington, D.C.-based International Consortium of Investigative Journalists (ICIJ).
 In existence since the 1990s, the Panama Papers is its 25th major global investigative project.

 Others in recent years were also notable: “Offshore Secrets”; “China Leaks”; “Luxembourg Files”; and the “Swiss—HSBC—Leaks.”
 They all share the same trademarks: data-driven investigations using sophisticated digital algorithms for mining “news,” encrypted platforms for collaboration, and utter secrecy.

 What’s new this time is the far greater scale of the project.
 The ICIJ demonstrated that it can handle far more technological complexity, herd 107 news organizations, and shake the foundations of governments worldwide.
 That has never been done before.